jrandj/java-11/README.md

     @ZooAnimal public class Peacock extends Bird{}
     ```

 1. The above could have been achieved by extending a ZooAnimal class but that would require the class hierarchy to be changed.
-Annotations are similar to interfaces.
+Annotations are like interfaces.
 While interface can be applied to classes, annotations can be applied to classes, methods, expressions, and even other annotations.
 Annotations also allow a set of values to be passed.
 An example is shown below:
     ```java
     public class Veterinarian{
         @ZooAnimal(habitat="Infirmary") private Lion sickLion;